Set Description:

 Publication history

-Since 1942, her adventures have been chronicled in five volumes of DC comics as well as books, movies and TV shows.
+Since 1942, her adventures have been chronicled in six volumes of DC comics as well as books, movies and TV shows.
 Here is the comic history:

 Registry

-The CGC Registry presents these comics in a total of eleven sets as follows:
+I have created Registry sets for these comics in nine sets as follows:

 Notes